The Bill series 14

-The 14th series of The Bill, a British television drama, consisted of 121 episodes, broadcast between 1 January and 31 December 1998.
+The fourteenth series of The Bill, a British television drama, consists of 121 episodes, broadcast between 1 January and 31 December 1998.

 Background

 The series began with the appointment of new executive producer Richard Handford, who replaced Michael Chapman after his 9-year reign came to an end in the previous series.
 The appointment preceded discussions with broadcaster ITV about returning to the format of hour-long episodes, which the show last used on a regular basis in 1987.
 The request was approved, and hour-long episodes began to air twice-weekly beginning in August, a format the series retained until moving to a later time slot in 2009.
 Due to the rapid transition, several of the first hour-long episodes were originally written for the half-hour time slot, and thus, some episodes contain two completely different stories, written by different writers, which jump from one to another.
 For example, the opening episode, "Deep End", was initially written in three twenty-five-minute parts, with a fourth epilogue episode, the first half of "The Party's Over", all conceived by Elizabeth Anne-Wheal.
 A separate story by Neil Clarke, initially envisaged as an entirely separate episode, was broadcast as the second half of "The Party's Over".

-Handford also attempted to introduce a more serialized element to the programme, however, individual stand-alone episodes were retained.
-The first major multipart storylines came towards the autumn and aired back-to-back; Michael Higgs, who was cast as PC Eddie Santini at the beginning of the series, emerged as a villain as he attempted to rape new WPC Rosie Fox before bullying her out of Sun Hill in a four-part storyline.
+Handford also attempted to introduce a more serialised element to the programme; however, individual stand-alone episodes were retained.
+The first major multipart storylines came towards the autumn and aired back-to-back; PC Eddie Santini (played by Michael Higgs), who was introduced at the beginning of the series, emerged as a villain as he attempted to rape new WPC Rosie Fox before bullying her out of Sun Hill in a four-part storyline.
 The plot would be revisited in another four-part storyline during the following series.
 The second plot saw PC Tony Stamp face trial for killing a pedestrian with the Area Car.
-The reception to the serialized episodes were popular, and while there weren't any other episodes of this kind that aired after these two storylines, serialized, multipart storylines were frequently seen whilst Handford was executive producer.
+The reception to the serialised episodes were popular, and while there weren't any other episodes of this kind that aired after these two storylines, serialised, multipart storylines were frequently seen whilst Handford was executive producer.
 In addition to format changes, Handford dramatically changed the title sequence, which had been the same barring minor updates since the first series, with the theme song tweaked and the scene of the Area Car driving at the camera and images of the cast replaced by various scenes involving police work including vehicles, interviews and prisoner processing.